deepika-jangid/Auto_Website_Deployment/README.md

   ![](New%20folder/2.png)
   Here you can see that Developer finishes writting the code for their website and when he commit the code in GIT, automatically the code will push to the GITHUB through post-     commit actions and also it will triggers the Job1 i.e. Developer Job in Jenkins.

-  <h1 style="background-color:Gray;"><br>In the Developer Job i.e. Job1, you have to write the following code in the execute shell-
+  <br>In the Developer Job i.e. Job1, you have to write the following code in the execute shell-
   <br>sudo cp -vrf * /developer
   <br>if sudo docker ps | grep webdev
   <br>then